The Dashboard

 Stop

-Scrolling up indicates you’d like to view historical traffic entries and therefore streaming will stop.
-The same operation can be obtained by pressing the pause button at the top of the left-pane.
+Scrolling up indicates that you wish to view historical traffic entries, which stops streaming.
+Alternatively, you can stop streaming by pressing the pause button at the top of the left pane.

 Stop Streaming